caxqueiroz/ai-sudoku-solution/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: We don't. the diagonal problem is a constraint itself.
-It cannot be applied after reducing the sudoku space are.
-Because it may lead to a sudoku solution that doesn't follow the diagonal constraint.
-Therefore we applied it first. before the elimination and only choice techniques.
+A: the diagonal problem is a constraint itself.
+It is applied to reduce the sudoku space area so that the diagonal problem fits.
+Therefore it uses constraint propagation by applying the diagonal constraint to the puzzle.

 ### Install